What is irreversible electroporation (IRE) for pancreatic cancer?

 Key facts

-• NanoKnife® is the brand name for the machine used to deliver the treatment.
+• NanoKnife® is the brand name for the machine used to deliver irreversible electroporation (IRE) treatment.

-• As there isn’t much research into IRE, if you are thinking about having it it’s really important you speak to your doctor before making any decisions.
+• There hasn’t been much research into IRE.
+If you are thinking about having it, it’s really important you speak to your doctor before making any decisions.

-There has not been much research into IRE for people with pancreatic cancer.
-This means that we don’t know enough about how well it works, who it is most suitable for, and the side effects and complications.
+• There has not been much research into IRE for pancreatic cancer.
+This means that we don’t know enough about how well it works and who it is most suitable for.

-The National Institute for Health and Care Excellence (NICE) has said that IRE should only be used in research.
-Researchers are setting up a clinical trial in the UK to look at IRE for pancreatic cancer.
-We will provide information about the trial when it’s available on our Trial Finder .
-Until there is a clinical trial available, NHS hospitals that provide IRE are collecting information about how well it works.
+• The National Institute for Health and Care Excellence (NICE) has said that IRE for pancreatic cancer should only be used in research.
+This means that NHS hospitals which provide IRE are collecting information about how well it works.

 Questions to ask your doctor or nurse